canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Overview
 ~~~~~~~~

-A typical SRU will be performed like this:
+A typical SRU is performed like this:

 1. Ensure the bug is fixed in the :term:`current development release
    <Current Release in Development>` and all subsequent supported releases to